ion2088/firedust/README.md

 ## Features

 ### Assistants
-- Build and deploy AI assistants in seconds
+- **Rapid Deployment**: Build and deploy AI assistants in seconds, allowing you to quickly test and iterate on your ideas.
+- **Model Flexibility**: Use GPT-4, Mistral, or any other model and switch between them effortlessly to find the best fit for your application.
-- Deploy to Slack or use the API to integrate in your own app
+- **Integration Options**: Deploy to Slack or use the API to integrate into your own app, making it easy to incorporate AI into your existing workflows.
-- Add your own data and train the assistant in real-time
+- **Real-time Training**: Add your data and train the assistant in real-time, ensuring that it can provide up-to-date and relevant responses.
-- Chat in groups or one-on-one
+- **Group Chat**: Support for group chats or one-on-one interactions, catering to different communication needs.
-- Privacy and data encryption comes as default
+- **Privacy and Security**: Privacy and data encryption come as default, protecting user data and maintaining trust.
-- Asynchronous support
+- **Asynchronous Support**: Fully supports asynchronous programming for non-blocking operations, enhancing performance in high-traffic scenarios.
-- Easily configure and update your assitants without downtime
+- **Seamless Updates**: Easily configure and update your assistants without downtime, ensuring continuous availability and improvement.

 ## Quickstart

-Get your api key here: [Firedust](https://firedust.ai) and set it as an environment variable.
+Get your api key [here](https://firedust.ai) and set it as an environment variable.

 ```sh
 export FIREDUST_API_KEY=your_api_key